selfsame/square-draw/README.md

 # square-draw

-A simple web design application that lets you draw rectangles on an html canvas, then select, reposition, and resize them.
+A simple web design application that lets you draw rectangles and ovals on an html canvas, then select, reposition, and resize them.
+You can also edit their fill color and delete elements.

 ## concepts